danielk333/bigbrains/README.md

-# C Brainfuck Compiler
+# C Brainfuck Interpreter/Compiler/Transpiler/Visualizer

-Hobby project brainfuck compiler in c to mess with my brain and get better at programming.
+Hobby project brainfuck tools in c to mess with my brain and get better at programming.

 Idea is simple and quite stupid:
 - If interpreting: